Conservative leader calls Trudeau a fraud in Canadian debate

 Trudeau has long championed multiculturalism and immigration.
 Half of Trudeau’s Cabinet is made up of women, four are Sikhs, and his immigration minister is a Somali-born refugee.

 Trudeau accused Scheer of hiding his campaign platform, which he hasn’t released yet.
-And he accused the Conservative leader of wanting to impose cuts like the unpopular Conservative premier of Ontario has done.
+And he accused the Conservative leader of wanting to impose cuts like unpopular Ontario Conservative Premier Doug Ford.

+“You’re choosing, just like Doug Ford did, to hide your platform from Canadians and deliver cuts to services and cut taxes for the wealthiest,” Trudeau said.

 Scheer took every opportunity to attack Trudeau after a rough week for the Conservative leader that led to a dip in the polls.
 The Globe and Mail reported last week that Sheer holds dual Canadian-U.S. citizenship.
 Scheer said he only renounced his American citizenship in August.
 The process could take up to 10 months so Scheer could be the first American to become Canada’s prime minister.